lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

   order: 3
 ---

-Class mixins are a standard JavaScript code pattern for sharing code between classes.
-As opposed to "has-a" composition patterns like [reactive controllers](../controllers/), where a class can _own_ a controller to add behavior, mixins implement "is-a" composition, where the mixin causes the class itself to _be_ an instance of the behavior being shared.
+Class mixins are a pattern for sharing code between classes using standard JavaScript.
+As opposed to "has-a" composition patterns like [reactive controllers](/guide/composition/controllers/), where a class can _own_ a controller to add behavior, mixins implement "is-a" composition, where the mixin causes the class itself to _be_ an instance of the behavior being shared.